JWongDude/ml-platform/README.md

 It does not matter how you order the classes.
 The underlying nueral network produces an integer output, so this file provides a translation of what each integer means.

 **Sharing a Model**: <br>

-If you would like to share a trained model to another person using the platform, this is easily done by exporting your experiment into the reciever's database folder.
+If you would like to share a trained model to another person using the platform, this is simply done by exporting your experiment into the reciever's database folder.
 For example, say I have a trained an image classification model called "Experiment 1".
 You will find a new folder inside the Image_Classification folder called "Experiment 1", which contains all the model's details.
 Send this folder to the recipient and place in the recipient's Image_Classification folder to complete sharing.

 ## Platform Tour